Walter Siegmeister: Early life

-Siegmeister was born into a family of Russian Jews in Manhattan, New York City.
-His parents were William Siegmeister and Rebecca "Bessie" Gitler (Gittler), who were both born in Russia.
-Walter's father William emigrated to the United States in July 1893, and he became a naturalized citizen in the Superior Court, New York County (Manhattan) on October 29, 1902.
-Walter's father was a surgeon who started out as a student of biochemistry in Germany.
-Walter had a brother named Elie Siegmeister who was a famous American composer.
-Walter graduated from Columbia University in 1924, and received his Masters (1930) and Ph.D (1932) degrees in education from New York University.
+Walter Isidor Siegmeister was born into a family of Russian Jews in Manhattan, New York City, probably in 1903.
+His parents, William and Bessie Siegmeister, were both born in Russia.
+His father, William Siegmeister (d.
+1932), was a physician, and immigrated to the United States aged 15.
+Siegmeister had a younger brother named Elie Siegmeister who was a composer.

+Siegmeister graduated from Columbia University in 1924, and received his Masters (1930) and Ph.D (1932) degrees in education from New York University.
 His Ph.D thesis was titled Theory and Practice of Dr. Rudolf Steiner's Pedagogy (New York University, School of Education, 1932).
 Under the name Bernard, Walter later settled in Florida.
-Siegmeister died of pneumonia in 1965.
+Siegmeister went by a variety of names, including Raymond W. Bernard, Robert Raymond, and Uriel Adriana.